goblimey/ntripcaster/README.md

 Successfully built fc4f331c1db4
 Successfully tagged ntripcaster:latest
 ```

+### Running the Caster

-Run it like so:
+Onc you've built the caster, run it like so:

 ```
 docker run -p2101:2101 ntripcaster >/dev/null 2>&1 &
 ```
 The caster runs on port 2101.
-The -p option publishes that port and makes it available to the outside world
+The -p option publishes that port,
+which makes it available to the outside world.
-on the same port of the VPS.
+In this case, it's accesible via port 2101.

 ">/dev/null" connects the docker command's standard output channel to a special file that just discards anything
 written to it.